Top

 4. Guaranteed Period Annuity

 A guaranteed period annuity policy provides you with a predetermined payout for a specific duration.
 This duration can be anything, maybe 10 or 20 years.
-The best part is that these payouts are guaranteed even in the case of the policyholder’s passing away.
+The best part of this retirement plan is that these payouts are guaranteed even in the case of the policyholder’s passing away.

 5. Annuity Certain

 An annuity is considered one of the best retirement plans for a guaranteed pension.
-Under this type of plan, you can pay a single or regular premium.
+Under this pension plan, you can pay a single or regular premium.
 In return, you receive a fixed, regular payout from the insurer regardless of whether the policyholder is alive or not.

 6. Life Annuity